Tomas-Perez/safestreets/implementation/back/readme.txt

-Add the included "resources/openalpr/lib" directory to your path
+- Add the included "resources/openalpr/lib" directory to your path
+- mongo
+    - database: safestreets
+    - port: 27017